Azure/azure-sdk-for-js/common/tools/eslint-plugin-azure-sdk/docs/rules/ts-package-json-sdktype.md

 # ts-package-json-sdktype

-Requires the existence of the `sdk-type` field and be either 'client' or 'mgmt'.
+Requires the existence of the `sdk-type` field and be either 'client', 'mgmt', or 'utility'.

 ## Examples